Bladder is a hollow muscular balloon-shaped organ, located in the lower part of the abdomen behind the pubic bone.

 - The primary function of the Bladder is to store urine.

 - Urine made by the kidneys is passed to the Bladder through the ureters.
 The Bladder is lined by layers of muscle tissues that can stretch to accommodate the urine.
 During urination, the muscles of the Bladder contract to release the urine.

 Cancer is the uncontrolled growth of abnormal cells in any part of the body.
 These cells accumulate and form a tumor.
 The tumor may be benign or malignant in nature.
 Benign tumors are less invasive and their growth is limited to the site of origin, whereas malignant tumors are the ones that possess a greater threat.
 Malignant tumors grow and continue to spread through different parts of the body if left untreated.

-When such tumor is formed in the Bladder then it is termed as Bladder Cancer.
-Bladder Cancer refers to several types of malignant growth of the urinary Bladder.
-Depending on the cells, Bladder Cancer is categorized into different types and each type demands unique prognosis.
+When such a tumor is formed in the Bladder then it is termed as Bladder Cancer.
+Bladder Cancer refers to several types of malignant growth of the Urinary Bladder.
+Depending on the cells, Bladder Cancer is categorized into different types and each type demands a unique prognosis.

 Types of Bladder Cancer

 - Urothelial carcinoma(transitional cell carcinoma): Urothelial is the most prevalent Bladder Cancer and it accounts for more than 90% of all Bladder Cancers.
 This Cancer begins in urothelial cells that line the interior of the Bladder and are responsible for stretching and changing shape when the Bladder is full.
 Urothelial carcinoma is further classified into:

 - Non-invasive urothelial carcinoma: The Cancer is limited to the urothelium and has not spread to the muscle layer, though it may spread into the lamina propria beneath the transitional cells.